 LATINOLIFE'S MENTORING PROGRAMME

-LatinoLife has been mentoring Latin creatives on an informal basis for over 20 years.
-Last year we launched a formal Mentoring Programme which supports creatives of Latin American or Spanish origin (either born or residing in the UK) who have embarked on a career in the UK but needed guidance, expertise and help to develop themselves professionally and/or personally.
-The results have been great and now we are launching our second round of mentoring.
-The aim of this programme is to help people of Latin American heritage through confidential sessions with a professional in their industry of interest or with the relevant experience to help the mentee shape their career.
+After mentoring Latin creatives on an informal basis for over 20 years, two years ago we announced a formal Mentoring Programme which supports creatives of Latin American or Spanish origin (either born or residing in the UK) who have embarked on a career in the UK but needed guidance, expertise and help to develop themselves professionally and/or personally.
+The results have been great and now we are launching our third round of mentoring.
+The aim of this programme is to help people of Latin American heritage on their career paths, through confidential sessions with a professional in their industry of interest or with the relevant experience.

 by The LatinoLife Team